Back to Kwikset Guides

 Quick Solutions

-Delete and re-enroll fingerprints
+Delete and re-enroll fingerprints to refresh the template

-Enroll same finger multiple times
+Enroll each finger multiple times and at several angles

-Protect sensor from weather exposure
+Protect the sensor from direct weather exposure where possible

 Still having issues?
 This is usually the deeper cause below.